antonfirsov/docs/2018/09-Sep/ef-core-2-2-preview2/ef-core-2-2-preview2.md

-# Announcing EF Core 2.2 Preview 2 and the preview of the Cosmos DB provider and spatial extensions for EF Core
+# Announcing Entity Framework Core 2.2 Preview 2 and the preview of the Cosmos DB provider and spatial extensions for EF Core

-Today we are happy to make EF Core 2.2 Preview 2 available, together with a preview of our data provider for Cosmos DB and spatial extensions for the SQL Server and SQLite providers.
+Today we are making EF Core 2.2 Preview 2 available, together with a preview of our data provider for Cosmos DB and spatial extensions for our SQL Server and SQLite providers.

-## EF Core 2.2 Preview 2
+The preview bits are available on NuGet, and also as part of [ASP.NET Core 2.2 Preview 2](tbd) and the [.NET Core SDK 2.2 Preview 2](tbd), also releasing today.

-There are many bug fixes but only a relatively small number of new features planned for EF Core 2.2.
+## Obtaining the preview

-You can obtain the new packages in NuGet, as part of the [ASP.NET Core 2.2 Preview 2](tbd) or with the preview version of the [.NET Core SDK](tbd).
+If you are working on an application based on ASP.NET Core, we recommend you upgrade to ASP.NET Core 2.2 Preview 2 following the recommended steps in the [announcement](tbd).
+The SQL Server or the in-memory providers are included in ASP.NET Core.
+For other providers, you will need to install the corresponding NuGet package as described next.

 To add for example the 2.2 Preview 2 version of the SQL Server provider in a .NET Core library or application from the command line, use: